How To Stop Needing A Poo When Running

 Anecdotal Evidence and Practical Advice

 A runner I spoke to was experiencing frequent bowel movements during her long runs.
-We eventually realised it was because she was eating dates and prunes as her running fuel, which are known to relieve constipation symptoms.
+We eventually realised it was because she was eating dates and prunes as her long run fuel, which are known to relieve constipation symptoms.
 This combination sped up her digestive process.

 Encouragement for Open Discussion Among Runners